UMESH519/finetuned-Distilbert-bbc-news-classification/README.md

 # finetuned-Distilbert-bbc-news-classification-

-The goal of the project is to identitfy the topic/class of the News Article. i.e. What is the category of the Article among 5 Categories : business, entertainment, politics, sport, tech.
+The goal of the project is to identitfy the topic/class of the News Article. i.e. What is the category of the article among 5 categories : ***business, entertainment, politics, sport, tech***. </br>
 I have finetuned DistilBERT on the BBC News Classification Dataset using Hugging Face Trainer API and then created a RestAPI using FastAPI and Docker.

 ## Dataset Introduction: